JensDll/devops/projects/DevOpTools/README.md

-# Devop Tools
+# Powershell DevOp Tools

-Powershell utility cmdlets for DevOps.
+Some cmdlets helping in development.